OUR SPONSORS

 The ABI Games™ allowed us to highlight the treasured skills each person still possesses or have developed during their recuperation and raise awareness of what it is like to have an ABI.

-With the development of the 2022 ABI Games, we ensured there was an activity for all capabilities and confidences across our ABI Community, so we offered 24 options across two days.
+With the development of the ABI Games™ 2022, we ensured there was an activity for all capabilities and confidences across our ABI Community, so we offered 24 options across two days.
 This worked beautifully and by leaving registration open all day on both days, we did not exclude anyone from taking part.

 There was a weekend full of fun, achievements, tears of joy, individuals excelling and remembering lost skills and talents.
 Medals and a baseball cap, goody bag was issued to everyone and at the end of each day an award ceremony.